Osman Baydemir

-Osman Baydemir (born 1971 in Diyarbakır) is a Turkish politician, lawyer and human rights activist of Kurdish descent.
+Osman Baydemir (born 6 June 1971) is a Kurdish politician, lawyer and human rights activist.
 He was the mayor of his home town of Diyarbakır from 2004 to 2014.
 He was a member of the Grand National Assembly of Turkey for the Peace and Democracy Party (BDP) and also the Peoples Democratic Party (HDP).

 Early life and education

-Osman Baydemir graduated from the Law Faculty of the Dicle University in Diyarbakır.
+Osman Baydemir was born in Diyarbakır.
+Baydemir graduated from the Law Faculty of the Dicle University in Diyarbakır.
 In 1995 he became the chair of the Diyarbakır branch of the independent Human Rights Association.
 Between 1995 and 2002 he was also a board member and became vice-president of the association.
 In February 1999 he became one of the first lawyers who volunteered to defend Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK).
 In 2001 he became a founding member of the Human Rights Foundation of Turkey (TİHV).

 Political career

 In the general elections in 2002, he was the candidate of the Democratic People's Party (DEHAP), but the party failed to reach the 10% election threshold.
 In 2003, Baydemir spent 6 months in the United States, to improve his English.
 In the local elections in 2004, he was elected mayor of Diyarbakır.
 As Mayor of Diyarbakır he became a member of the World Federation of United Cities for which he toured several capitals in the world.
 He also held speeches about the difficulties Kurds face in Turkey to the European Parliament.
 In the election campaign for the local election of 2009, he had a prominent opposition of the candidate of the Justice and Development Party (AKP) and its leader Recep Tayyip Erdogan.
 Baydemir won the elections and declared Diyarbakir as the DTP's castle.
 Soon after the victory in the elections of 2009, he was sentenced to ten months imprisonment for calling the Kurdistan Workers' Party (PKK) "guerrilla" which a Turkish court viewed as propaganda in favor of the PKK.
 In the general elections of 2014 he was elected a Member of Parliament representing the BDP for Sanliurfa.
 As an MP, he was a well perceivable defender of the Kurdish language and minority in Turkey and was banned for two sessions of the Turkish parliament for using the word Kurdistan, which is forbidden to use in the Turkish parliament.
+Osman Baydemir then filed an appeal before the Constitutional Court which argued it had no authority of parliamentarian penalties Following, Baydemir appealed to the European Court of Human Rights (ECHR) over his temporary expulsion, who in June 2023, condemned Turkey to pay Baydemir a penalty of almost 17'000 Euros.